How/When do I apply?

 Go to www.fafsa.gov to begin the application process.

-In order to electronically sign your FAFSA, you and one of your parents (if applicable) will need to obtain a federal PIN, which is a 4 digit number unique to you.
-The FAFSA will explain how to apply for this number.
-Keep this number secure and do not share with others, as it is not only used for signing the FAFSA, but for signing loan documents as well.
+In order to electronically submit your FAFSA, you and one of your parents (if applicable) will need to obtain a federal username and create a password.
+The FAFSA will explain how to create your account.
+Keep this information secure and do not share with others, as it is not only used for completing the FAFSA, but for federal loan documents as well.

 You will be asked information regarding your family size, number of family members in college, as well as asset and income information.
 Depending upon your age and your response to other questions on the FAFSA, parental information may also be required.